-- Evaluation.
+- with the responsibility to make decisions regarding evaluation, assessments, and eligibility.
+This team includes the same membership as the IEP team (although not necessarily the same individuals) and other qualified professionals, as appropriate. - Emotional disturbance behavioral disorder.
+An IDEA disability category in which a student has a condition exhibiting one or more of five behavioral or emotional characteristics over a long period of time, and to a marked degree, that adversely affects educational performance.
+The term does not include students who are socially maladjusted unless it is determined they have an emotional disturbance behavioral disorder.
+The term emotional disturbance behavioral disorder does include students who are diagnosed with schizophrenia. - Essential Components of Reading Instruction.
+The term means explicit and systematic instruction in (1) phonemic awareness, (2) phonics, (3) vocabulary development, (4) reading fluency, including oral reading skills, and (5) reading comprehension strategies. - Evaluation.
 A term that means using all required procedures to determine whether a child has a disability and the nature and extent of the special education and related services that the child needs. - Expedited due process hearing.
 An administrative hearing conducted by an SDE-appointed hearing officer to resolve disputes concerning discipline for which shortened timelines are in effect in accordance with the IDEA. - Expulsion.
 Removal of a student from school for an extended period of time.
 For general education students, services usually cease during an expulsion. - Extended school year (ESY).
 A program to provide special education and related services to an eligible student with a disability beyond the conventional number of instructional days in a school year and at no cost to the parents.
 An ESY program must be based on an IEP team decision and meet Idaho standards. - Extracurricular activities.
 Programs sponsored by a district that are not part of the required curriculum but are offered to further the interests and abilities of students. - FAPE.
 (See "Free appropriate public education.") - FERPA.
 (See "Family Educational Rights and Privacy Act.") - Facilitation.
 A voluntary process during which a neutral and impartial individual, contracted by the SDE, is appointed to conduct an IEP team or other special education related meeting. - Family Educational Rights and Privacy Act (FERPA).
-A federal law protecting the privacy of students and parents by mandating that personally identifiable information about a student contained in education records must be kept confidential unless otherwise provided by law.
-FERPA also contains provisions for access to records by parents, students, staff, and others. - Fluency disorder.
-Stoppages in the flow of speech that are abnormally frequent and/or abnormally long.
-These interludes take the form of repetitions of sounds, syllables, or single syllable words; prolongations of sounds; or blockages of airflow and/or voicing in speech. - Free Appropriate Public Education (FAPE).
-A basic IDEA requirement which states that special education and related services are provided at public expense (free); in conformity with an appropriately developed IEP (appropriate); under public supervision and direction (public); and include preschool, elementary, and secondary education that meets the education standards, regulations, and administrative policies and procedures issued by the State Department of Education (education).
+A federal law protecting the privacy of students and parents by mandating that personally identifiable information about a